 Work Site: Under One Roof

-Hours: 24 hours per week (3 days per week)
+Hours: Guaranteed minimum of 24 hours per week (varying shifts)

 Grid level: Grid Level 10, Step 1